open-metadata/openmetadata-airflow-apis/README.md

 # OpenMetadata Airflow Managed DAGS Api

+This repo is deprecated.
+You can find new updates in the main [OpenMetadata repo](https://github.com/open-metadata/OpenMetadata/tree/main/openmetadata-airflow-apis).

 This is a plugin for Apache Airflow >= 1.10 and Airflow >=2.x that exposes REST APIs to deploy a workflow definition and manage DAGS and tasks.